coecms/coecms.github.io/_posts/2018-10-26-Setting-up-NetCDF-file-attributes.md

 While global attributes usually won’t require tremendous precision, the same is not the case with variable attributes.
 The reason for this is that software utilities will expect certain standards to be adhered to completely and will not tolerate deviations.

 The highly recommended attributes are the `long_name`, the `standard_name` and the `units`.
 The `long_name` is what you call the variable, while the `standard_name` is the official name found in the [CF Standard Name Table](http://cfconventions.org/Data/cf-standard-names/59/build/cf-standard-name-table.html).
 Software utilities will look for the latter in the file, and will expect to find `standard_names` for `latitude`, `longitude` and `time`.
-Furthermore, if you are using a search facility to search for a files with a particular variable type, it will likely look for the standard_name.
-The only reason not to include the standard_name for a variable is if it doesn’t have one.
+Furthermore, if you are using a search facility to search for a files with a particular variable type, it will likely look for the `standard_name`.
+The only reason not to include the `standard_name` for a variable is if it doesn’t have one.

 ## Units

 Units are absolutely essential to include.
 Without them, they may be useless to use with software utilities; and even if not, the data will be difficult to use by anyone else.
 Sometimes one can guess (e.g. whether a temperature is in Kelvin or degrees Celsius), but it’s not always obvious.

 The units provided will have to *essentially* match the CF standard’s units found in the table for the particular standard_name.
 I say “essentially”, because the units only need to be of the same general format.
 For example, the standard units for air density are `kg m-3`.
-If your file’s units for air density are units `g cm-3` that should also work, since it is still a unit of mass / volume.
+If your file’s units for air density are `g cm-3` that should also work, since it is still a unit of mass / volume.

-If something is dimensionless, such as a %, ratio or mask, the unit should be recorded as “1”.
+If something is dimensionless, such as a percentage, ratio or mask, the unit should be recorded as `“1”`.

 Time variable units can be a bit tricky to define.
 It is always recommended to specify which calendar is being used, but if you are not using a standard calendar, this will be **absolutely essential**.